anantharamanmac/anantharamanmac/README.md

 # 💫 About Me:
-I'm currently working on web dev and ui design<br>I'm currently learning react and angular<br>Ask me about anything <br>Fun to code
+I'm working on web dev and ui design<br>love to work on running projects <br>Fun to code

 ## 🌐 Socials: